 So to put things to a conclusion, the once difficult choice between polyester microfiber, and cotton becomes easy when compared side by side.
 You just have to decide what qualities of the fabric are important to you.

 Our ever-beloved cotton is still is the material of choice by providing us with a comfortable and enjoyable sleep even when the weather is humid.

 So there you go, in which sheeets are you gonna sleep tonight?
-Polyester microfiber or cotton?
+Microfiber or cotton?